vincentl/aquilo/README.md

 - [Vessels](schemas/vessels.yaml) registry is the list of valid vessels to hold ingredients and intermediate mixtures
 - [Tools](schemas/tools.yaml) registry is the list of valid kitchen tools for carrying out operations
 - [Intensities](schemas/intensities.yaml) registry is the list of valid intensity modifiers for an operations, such high, medium, low, or 350°F
-- [Termination Conditions](schemas/termination-conditions.yaml) registry is the list of valid termination conditions used to indicate when an operation is complete
+- [Terminate Conditions](schemas/terminate-conditions.yaml) registry is the list of valid terminate conditions used to indicate when an operation is complete

 # YAML as a Common Exchange format for Recipe DAGs